brianhornsby/script.openvpn/README.md

 Usage
 ------
-The SimilarTracks script can be accessed from the Programs menu or called using the RunScript builtin function (RunScript(script.openvpn)).
+The OpenVPN script can be accessed from the Programs menu or called using the RunScript builtin function (RunScript(script.openvpn)).
 The script can be passed the following arguments; e.g. RunScript(script.openvpn, Los Angeles).

 **import**: Run the import configuration dialog.